-The activities with the market and corporation segment manages interest income associated with Itaú capital surplus, subordinated debt surplus and the net balance of tax credits and debits, as well as net interest income from the trading of financial assets through proprietary positions (desks), management of currency interest rate gaps and other risk factors, arbitrage opportunities in the foreign and domestic markets, and mark-to-market of financial assets.
-This segment also includes the effect of non-recurring items that are not considered in the managerial statement of income.
+The Activities with the market and corporation segment manages interest income associated with our capital surplus, subordinated debt surplus and the net balance of tax credits and debits, as well as net interest income from the trading of financial instruments through proprietary positions, management of currency interest rate gaps and other risk factors, arbitrage opportunities in the foreign and Brazilian domestic markets, and mark-to-market of financial instruments.
+This segment also includes our interest in Porto Seguro.